Interlude

 Artists have a space to speak authentically about themselves and a community where listeners can understand their creative journey on a deeper level.

-Increased Music Discovery of Smaller Artists
+Increasing Music Discovery of Smaller Artists

 By delivering music to listeners through an inverse recommendation system prioritizing music from smaller artists, we make music discovery more equitable.